 Medicare Part D in North Carolina is a plan that covers prescription medication drugs.
 Once you enroll in Medicare, it’s recommended that you sign up for an affordable Part D plan.
 However, there are some Medicare Advantage plans that do include prescription drug coverage.

-For beneficiaries living in Winston-Salem, the plan with the highest star rating is Humana with four stars.
-This plan has a $480 deductible, and it has a $22.70 premium.
+For beneficiaries living in Winston-Salem, the plan with the highest star rating is Humana, with four stars.
+This plan has a $480 deductible and a $22.70 premium.

 A more affordable option is Aetna.
 This plan has a three-star rating.
 The deductible is $480, and the premium is $7.

 A similar, affordable option comparable to Aetna is Wellcare.
-This plan is also rated three stars, and it has a $480 deductible.
+This plan is also rated three stars and has a $480 deductible.
 The premium for this plan is $12.90.

 Wondering why you might need a Part D plan?
 Learn about the Medicare coverage gap.